timber/docs/content/v2/integrations/advanced-custom-fields.md

 > The filter [sanitize](https://timber.github.io/docs/v2/guides/filters/#sanitize), slugify the block name

-And for exemple for a flexible content named `text` containing a `text` field, inside a `blocks/text.twig` file:
+And for example for a flexible content named `text` containing a `text` field, inside a `blocks/text.twig` file:

 ```twig
 <p>{{ block.text }}</p>